 This was a wonderful experience.
 The ship was terrific, and coming back to warm rooms and gourmet meals after a day of excursions in the Antarctic was special.
 I would highly recommend this trip.

 Note: This cruise is not exclusive to, nor operated by, Wilderness Travel, who acts solely as agent in booking your reservation with the ship operator.
 The itinerary, lecturers, and all other arrangements are subject to change at the discretion of the cruise line.

 Antarctica is everything south of the Antarctic convergence, a biological boundary that fluctuates between 50° and 60° South.
 Overnight in Ushuaia.

-Prior to the afternoon embarkation, explore Ushuaia, a small Patagonian town set on the Beagle Channel and ringed by snow-capped peaks.
+You have the morning free to explore Ushuaia on your own.
 In the late afternoon, the Sea Spirit navigates the historic Beagle Channel, where Captain Fitzroy and Charles Darwin traveled onboard the HMS Beagle in 1835.
 We join our naturalist guides on deck to identify seabirds gliding alongside the ship and attend wildlife, geography, and historical presentations by our Expedition Team that will prepare us for our upcoming shore landings and Zodiac cruises.
 A fascinating education program is part of every expedition itinerary...All meals included aboard ship

 Crossing the Drake Passage